Illinois releases $500 million for U of I-led technology innovation network; ISU one of the hubs

 Chicago Mayor Lori Lightfoot echoed the governor and said the project could be “a game changer” for the city, which will also be making improvements to the area surrounding the new facility.
 She said it will help the city and state retain students upon graduation.

-She said only about half of U of I engineering graduates remain in the state, while only 38 percent of computer science and computer engineering graduates from the U of I’s Urbana-Champaign campus stay in the state after graduating.
+She said only about half of UI engineering graduates remain in the state, while only 38 percent of computer science and computer engineering graduates from the UI’s Urbana-Champaign campus stay in the state after graduating.

 “Today is about turning all of that around,” she said.

-Note: This article has been updated.
-A previous version incorrectly stated the funding was part of the Rebuild Illinois program passed last year.